au-ts/libgdb/examples/microkit_sddf_net/README.md

-# Microkit sDDF serial example
+# Microkit sDDF net example

 ## Description

-This example uses the sDDF serial subsystem to allow the debugger component to send/recieve information between the target and GDB.
+This example uses the sDDF net subsystem to allow the debugger component to communicate with GDB.
+Like other sDDF net clients, the debugger component includes the lwIP stack.
+The debugger component is configured to use port 1234 for communication with GDB.

 ## How to build